Queen pulls out of key Jubilee service after 'discomfort'

-The Trooping the Colour Parade drew huge crowds to central London and marked the start of four days of festivities which was to be followed by a special service of thanksgiving at St Paul’s Cathedral on Friday (local time).
+The Trooping the Colour parade drew huge crowds to central London and marked the start of four days of festivities, which will be followed by a special service of thanksgiving at St Paul’s Cathedral on Friday (local time).

 But in breaking news, the palace announced the Queen would not be attending Friday’s thanksgiving service after experiencing “discomfort” at the parade.